 The good news is puppies teach each other bite inhibition when playing with each other.

-Teaching your Golden Retriever puppy bite inhibition with other dogs requires that it be socialized with other puppies as early as possible.
-Puppies teach each other bite inhibition when playfighting.
+Teaching your Golden Retriever puppy bite inhibition with other dogs requires socializing your dog with other puppies as early as possible.
+Puppies teach each one another bite inhibition when playfighting.
 Once your puppy is vaccinated, enroll it in puppy classes, take it for walks, and to the dog park daily.

 The bad news is until such time that your puppy is fully vaccinated, bite inhibition training must not be put on hold.
 That responsibility falls upon you.
 Most puppies are not fully vaccinated until 12 to 16 weeks of age, so you must begin teaching bite inhibition immediately when you bring the puppy home at eight weeks of age.